by Tom Allen

 Find me on LinkedIn

 Tracking pipeline metrics goes a long way to providing a constant health check of M&A and corporate development initiatives.
 Doing so can provide valuable insight into the number of potential acquisition targets being evaluated & in what stage, why targets are being rejected, where things are being held up and how a company is tracking towards achieving its overall corporate development objectives.
-If this reporting discipline is currently missing from your M&A workflow it's surprisingly easy to change your ways via a Smart M&A Platform.
+If this reporting discipline is currently missing from your acquisition strategy, it's surprisingly easy to change your ways via a Smart M&A Platform with a pipeline management tool.

 Step 1 - Recognizing the Need to Change